boom1999/boom1999.github.io/source/_posts/LatexGrammar.md

 ## Install :sweat_smile:
 > Leave a hole here, and I will attach an installation tutorial when I have time later.
+> Okey, let's go!
+I used to use `VsCode` + `TexLive`, which is more convenient, because `VsCode` has a built-in `LaTeX Workshop` extension, which can be used directly after installation.
+> For the convenience of reading, a seprarate article about installation and use is written, and the link is [here](https://www.lingzhicheng.cn/2023/03/27/TexLive+VsCode/).

 ## Attention:exclamation: